 In order to prepare a safe and sanitary environment for your gym or fitness center members, it is important to first understand the difference between cleaning, sanitizing, and disinfecting.
 While these terms are often used interchangeably, they are in fact, very different.

-- CLEANING – Cleaning removes allergens and microorganisms from the environment.
+Cleaning removes allergens and microorganisms from the environment.
 When a surface is clean, soap or detergent has been used to remove dirt, germs, and impurities.
-Cleaning helps reduce the number of germs that can lead to infection, however it does not necessarily kill any germs.
+Proper cleaning helps reduce the number of germs that can lead to infection, however, it does not necessarily kill any germs.
 In general, it is safe to clean surfaces where the risk of spreading pathogens from the surface is low.

-- DISINFECTING –Disinfecting a surface means that chemicals are being used to kill germs.
-Disinfecting does not necessarily mean that dirt, germs, and impurities are being removed from the surface, but by killing the germs, the risk of spreading infection is lowered.
+Disinfecting a surface means that chemicals are being used to kill germs.
+This does not necessarily mean that dirt, germs, and impurities are being removed from the surface, but by killing the germs, the risk of spreading infection is lowered.

 For a disinfectant to kill germs, its labeled dwell time should always be allowed.
 A dwell time, or contact time, is the amount of time the manufacturer has determined, through laboratory testing, that the disinfectant should remain wet on a surface.
 If proper dwell times are not followed, germs and pathogens may survive the application.

 Sanitary surfaces can be created either by removing germs (cleaning) or killing germs (disinfecting).
 There are a few different methods used to achieve a sanitary surface: heat, radiation, and chemicals.

 To sanitize through the use of heat, steam, hot water, or hot air can be used at the appropriate temperature for the recommended amount of time.
 For radiation, sanitation can be achieved through the use of ultraviolet radiation.